microsoft/nodejstools/Nodejs/Docs/User/AzureWebSiteGit.md

 In Visual Studio, create a new Node.js project or load an existing project which isn't associated with source control.

-**Note**: Git deployment to Azure does not require the use of the Windows Azure project types.
+**Note**: Git deployment to Azure does not require the use of the Azure project types.
 You may want to use them anyway, as you get a default web.config which you can configure.
-If you Git deploy a project without a web.config, Windows Azure will detect that it's a Node.js application and use an appropriate web.config for it.
+If you Git deploy a project without a web.config, Azure will detect that it's a Node.js application and use an appropriate web.config for it.

 Select **File**->**Add to Source Control**.